From "Black Panther" to "Storm," Black superheroes have long fascinated us.

 About the Course:

 You’ll also hear about real-life Black superheroes, past and present, who have made a true difference in the world.
-Finally, you will use our templates (and your imagination!) to create your very own superhero with the power to stand up for what you believe in.
+Finally, with the help of a renowned comic book artist, you will use our templates (and your imagination!) to create your very own superhero with the power to stand up for what you believe in.

 This program is virtual and aligns with PA/Common Core standards for ELA and Social Studies.
 The National Liberty Museum will protect the privacy of all participants; all media produced will remain the property of the producer unless otherwise agreed.
 All participants will receive a free Family Pass (two adults and three children) good for one visit to the Museum.